Ansgar Torvik

 Ansgar Torvik (9 June 1925 – 18 August 2019) was a Norwegian physician.

-He was born in Lesja and finished his secondary education in 1945.
-He took the dr.med. degree ar the University of Oslo in 1958.
+He was born in Lesja Municipality and finished his secondary education in 1945.
+He took the dr.med. degree at the University of Oslo in 1958.
 He also studied in Sweden, and was a research fellow at Massachusetts General Hospital and Harvard Medical School.
 He was assistant chief physician at Ullevål Hospital, docent and professor of neuropathology at the University of Oslo.
 He was a fellow of the Norwegian Academy of Science and Letters.